Luon-vn/uYouPlus/README.md

 1. **uYou**: all known-issues of uYou are listed [here](https://github.com/MiRO92/uYou-for-YouTube/issues).
 Make sure you take a look at it before reporting any bugs! ***Also, keep in mind that uYou+ is a modified version of uYou, DO NOT bother MiRO92 with problems unrelated to uYou!!!***

-3. **iSponsorBlock**: the modified time doesn't show up in the seek bar.
+3. **iSponsorBlock**: there's still a [visual bug](https://i.imgur.com/kpkBGjG.jpg) in iSponsorBlock 1.0-11.
+It's not a big deal to be honest.

 3. **YTUHD**: Stuttering on 4K videos (sometimes).